Ahmed-Hamdy101/Ahmed-Hamdy101/README.md

 </div>
 </div>

-- ✨ Hi there my name's Ahmed you can call me mando or - Tron- or even Turrai , I am a Full Stack Web Developer as Larvael PHP
+- ✨ Hi there my name's Ahmed you can call me mando or - Tron- or even Turrai , I am a Full Stack Web Developer as Laravel PHP and also PHP WEB DEVELOPER
 - 🔭 I’m currently working on PHP Coffe dev /web dev and IOS app + Desktop app
 - 🌱 I’m currently learning Machine learning and Training  on IT-Support-Specialist With Google also Cyber-Security
 - 👯 I’m looking to collaborate with a Pro Lead